tytydraco/yessleep/out/Id_only_been_overseas_on_business_for_two_weeks_When_I_got_back_someone_was_in_my_home_painted_to_look_like_our_cat_and_my_family_couldnt_tell_the_difference.md

 His screams grew fainter.

 After a few seconds, he fell back limply onto his pillow, almost as if he’d passed out from within a dream.
-Only then did the wails completely die out.
+Only then did the wails completely die.

 Then, the house was utterly silent.
 Juli had stopped too.